sarahhaedrich/Big-shark/Lab08.md

 # Data

 Demographic Health Surveys - conducted by the U.S. Agency for International Development (USAID) from 2004-2010.
-To gain access to these surveys, please apply.
+To gain access to these surveys, please go through the USAID organization.

 [DHS Cluster Points](https://dhsprogram.com/What-We-Do/GPS-Data-Collection.cfm)